-© Copyright 2021, 2022, 2023 HP Development Company, L.P.
+© Copyright 2021-2024 HP Development Company, L.P.

 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation in the U.S. and/or other countries.
-Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
-USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+USB Gen4, USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
 DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
-Miracast is a registered trademark of Wi-Fi Alliance.
+Miracast® is a registered trademark of Wi-Fi Alliance.